davidlevinwork/davidlevinwork/README.md

 ### 📖 About me
-* 🎓 B.Sc Computer Science graduate from Bar-Ilan University
+* 🎓 B.Sc.
+Computer Science graduate from Bar-Ilan University
-* 🔭 Interested in the field of deep learning, especially in the domain adaptation problem
+* 🔭 M.Sc.
+Electrical Engineering student, with a specialization in Machine Learning
 * 🌐 You can see some of my projects on [my portfolio][projects]

 <p align="center">